Kong/docs.konghq.com/app/plugins/acl.md

 `group`             | The arbitrary group name to associate to the consumer.

 You can have more than one group associated to a consumer.

+### Upstream Headers

+When a consumer has been validated, the plugin will append a `X-Consumer-Groups` header to the request before proxying it to the upstream API/Microservice, so that you can identify the groups associated with the consumer.
+The value of the header is a comma separated list of groups that belong to the consumer, like `admin, pro_user`.

 [cidr]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation
 [api-object]: /docs/latest/admin-api/#api-object